ExpressenAB/exp-containership/README.md

 #### Add deploy tasks

-Add entries to the scripts section for deploy tasks
+Add entries to the scripts section to define your deployment tasks.

 ```
 "scripts": {